north-road/slyr/README.md

 Status
 =====

+- Currently only ESRI .style database files are supported.
+There's similarities between .style blobs and .lyr files, but more work is required in order to directly support .lyr file conversion.
+In the meantime, it is necessary to use ArcGIS to convert a .lyr file to a .style database prior to conversion with SLYR.
 - RGB colors can be parsed, within a maximum of 1 unit difference in either the R/G/B components.
 - 100% color match for other color types, including HSV, CMYK, Grayscale, etc
 - Fill symbols